Guyodub/Lafand/Evaluation/Readme.md

 ## Data

-- Data from G voices.
-Data split by 50-50 ratio.
+- Data from Global voices.

+- Data split by 50-50 ratio.
 1814 lines each - Dev and Test.

-Domain is news
+- Domain is news

 ## Model